benediktwerner/opus_magnum_sigmars_garden/README.md

 ### Solver

-The solver is just a very simple brute-force backtracking solver i.e. it just tries every possible order of valid element combination until it finds one that clears the board.
-The only optimization is aborting the search when the number of cardinal elements and salts makes it unsolvable, i.e. when the number of cardinal elements with an odd amount left is greater than the number of salts left.
+The solver is a fairly simple brute-force backtracking solver i.e. it just tries every possible order of valid element combination until it finds one that clears the board.
+The only optimizations are ignoring moves which lead to situations where the number of cardinal elements and salts makes it unsolvable (i.e. when the number of cardinal elements with an odd amount left is greater than the number of salts left) or which have already been seen before (and therefore aren't solvable since we otherwise would have returned a solution and aborted when exploring them).

-The game is simple enough that even this very basic and inefficient implementation in Python is quick enough to solve most boards.
-It sometimes gets stuck on difficult boards but if no solution is found after visiting 1M nodes it simply moves on to a new one.

 ## License